evals

 A Typical RAG Chatbot Setup

-Before diving into evaluation, let's establish what we're evaluating.
+Before diving into evaluation, let's establish what's being evaluated.
 A typical RAG-enabled QA or summary chatbot has several core components:

 Retrieval: The system searches a document corpus using semantic embeddings (and optionally BM25 for keyword matching).
 This returns K candidate documents (often 20-50) that might be relevant to the user's query.